Springfield parade to return, grand marshals named

-After two years without a Fourth of July parade because of the COVID-19 pandemic, the town of Springfield is organizing its 2022 return.
+After two years without a Fourth of July parade because of the COVID-19 pandemic, the town of Springfield is organizing the parade’s 2022 return.

 Organizers announced the parade’s return this week and also announced parade volunteers Debra Ann and Jonathan Miller have been chosen as grand marshals.